Roxboro Legal Separation Attorney

 Since a separation agreement—unless ordered by the court—is a private contract, this contract can be submitted for approval by the presiding family court judge.
 Once the agreement is entered by the judge, it is known as a “Consent Court Order.”
 Usually, an agreement like this can be voided if the couple resumes their marital relationship, living under the same roof.
 These separation agreements must be carefully drafted to ensure all parties are fully covered during the separation period.

-How a Wake Forest Legal Separation Attorney from Tolin & Tolin, PLLC Can Help
+How a Roxboro Legal Separation Attorney from Tolin & Tolin, PLLC Can Help

 We understand that in family law issues there may be no real “winners.”
 Our goal is to help you get your life and the lives of your children back on track, allowing you to move forward in the best way possible.
 While there are certainly bigger law firms, bigger does not necessarily mean better, older does not necessarily mean wiser, or more experienced, and louder does not necessarily mean more easily heard or understood.
 Contact Tolin & Tolin, PLLC today for help with your separation or any other family law issue.
 Every Client.
 Every Day.
 We Make a Difference by Delivering Exceptional Client Experience and Outstanding Results.